-13.1: A standard Time to Live (TTL) for the TAC MUST be 14 calendar days from the time it is set at the Registry, enforced by the Registries.
+13.1: The TAC MUST be valid for 14 calendar days from the time it is set at the Registry, enforced by the Registry.

-13.2: The Registrar of Record MAY set the TAC to null after a period of less than 14 days by agreement by the Registrar of Record and the RNH.
+13.2: The Registrar of Record MAY reset the TAC to null prior to the end of the 14th calendar, day, by agreement by the Registrar of Record and the RNH.